 “What,” he now wonders, “if there is some flaw in my marriage to Anne, some impediment, something displeasing to Almighty God?”

-Cromwell who has heard these words just three years before, and who is well aware what happened to his predecessor, Wolsey who failed in the King’s previous divorce, knows that he needs to act, and act fast.
+Cromwell, who has heard these words just three years before and is well aware of what happened to his predecessor, Wolsey, who failed in the King’s previous divorce, knows that he needs to act and act fast.

 There is an interesting throwaway sentence in the book that illuminates why Cromwell elected to prove infidelity and get a death sentence.
-He muses on a book he has recently read – The Prince by Machiavelli, and thinks how he doesn’t entirely agree with Machiavelli’s viewpoints.
+He muses on a book he has recently read—The Prince by Machiavelli—and thinks that he doesn’t entirely agree with Machiavelli’s viewpoints.

-But it does seem like he took some few crucial points, because the steps he takes to get rid of Anne is definitely Machiavellian in style.
+But it seems like he took a few crucial points because his steps to get rid of Anne are incredibly Machiavellian.

 So, yes, this book does give a fantastic insight into why Anne’s downfall was necessary.

-However, we don’t really get a clear picture of Anne.
-From the little we get to see, Anne is pretty unlikeable – driven, vengeful, and bitter.
-But was she actually guilty of these charges?
-Did she have lovers, including her own brother?
+However, we don’t get a clear picture of Anne.
+Anne is pretty unlikeable – driven, vengeful, and bitter from the little we see.
+But was she guilty of these charges?
+Did she have lovers, including her brother?
 You wouldn’t know from reading this book.

-Once her guilt is understood, Cromwell needs to find the men to frame her with.
+Once her guilt is understood, Cromwell must find the men to frame her with.
 He finds them in four courtiers, who mocked Wolsey in a court pantomime after his death.

-Quickly, the four men – Mark Smeaton, Henry Norris, William Brereton, Francis Weston, and the Queen’s own brother, George are brought into the Tower and interrogated.
-The interrogation is a master-piece where Cromwell reminds each man of his sins and slights against Cromwell and Wolsey before he charges them with infidelity with Anne.
+Quickly, the four men – Mark Smeaton, Henry Norris, William Brereton, Francis Weston, and the Queen’s brother, George– are interrogated in the Tower.
+The interrogation is a masterpiece in which Cromwell reminds each man of his sins and slights against Cromwell and Wolsey before he charges them with infidelity with Anne.

 There is a groan, one single sound from the whole crowd.
 Then a silence, and into that silence, a sharp sigh or a sound like a whistle through a keyhole: the body exsanguinates, and its flat little presence becomes a puddle of gore.